 Ten media organizations representing the spectrum of the industry took part in a Jan.
-22-23 UNC Knight-Lenfest Newsroom Initiative gathering at the UNC School of Media and Journalism, focusing on how to innovate, sustain and succeed in a rapidly changing digital mediascape.
+22-23 UNC-Knight Foundation Table Stakes Newsroom Initiative gathering at the UNC School of Media and Journalism, focusing on how to innovate, sustain and succeed in a rapidly changing digital mediascape.

 The gathering was the fourth meeting in a yearlong change management coaching program sponsored by the Knight Foundation, during which coaches Charlie Baum, Tim Griggs and Eric Ulken have helped the organizations identify their weaknesses and opportunities.
 At each gathering, the media organizations share their progress and receive feedback from the group on their yearlong goals.